Collaborate!

 Oxytocin and Cortisol

-Sinek discusses the human hardwiring that leads people to cooperate with one another to fight against outside threats.
-When people collaborate to reach a goal, Sinek explains, their brains release a feel-good chemical – oxytocin.
 On the other hand, in an environment of distrust, the brain releases cortisol, a stress chemical associated with responding to danger.
-Sinek relies a little too heavily on brain chemistry to explain human behavior, but he argues compellingly that maintaining a high-trust corporate culture makes good business sense because contented, stress-free employees emitting oxytocin, work longer and harder and with greater enthusiasm.
-Sinek warns that an office atmosphere of distrust stifles collaboration, inspiration, curiosity and common goals.
-That sounds like common wisdom now, but the book dates from 2014 when this was a newer idea.
+In this explanation of brain chemistry, Sinek argues compellingly that maintaining a high-trust corporate culture makes good business sense because contented, stress-free employees emitting oxytocin, work longer and harder and with greater enthusiasm.
+In comparison, a corporate culture of distrust stifles collaboration, inspiration, curiosity and common goals.

-The Santa Fe
+The good ship Santa Fe

-Sinek recounts the career of David Marquet, who thrived at the US Naval Academy and gained a top honor – command of the USS Olympia, a fast-attack nuclear submarine.
-Sinek delights in the boat’s rigorous performance standards and appreciates the crew’s constant stress.
-He recounts that the Navy later yanked Marquet from the Olympia – one of its highest-ranked boats – and put him in charge of the USS Santa Fe, which had the lowest-ranked crew in the fleet.
+Sinek recounts the career of a fellow best-selling author, David Marquet, who thrived at the US Naval Academy and earned a top commission – command of the USS Olympia, a fast-attack nuclear submarine.
+Sinek delights in the boat’s rigorous performance standards and appreciates the stress the crew experienced trying to stay in the top ranks.

-Marquet told the story in his 2013 best-selling book, written with Stephen R. Covey, Turn the Ship Around: A True Story of Turning Followers into Leaders, but Sinek’s detailed recounting adds his informed overview about the way organizations and leadership work.
+However, Sinek’s detailed recounting adds his informed overview about the way organizations function and how leadership works.
 Sinek points out that submarines are not like regular companies.
 Once at sea, a captain can’t replace an underperforming crew member.

 Communal Trust

-Sinek’s rendering of the saga of the Santa Fe encapsulates his somewhat contradictory outlook, or more likely, his work to build an argument based on contrasts.
-While recognizing the necessity of hierarchy in human affairs, Sinek believes enlightened leaders take responsibility for the people they lead and empower them.
-He maintains that such collaboration is the path to shared effort and great civilizations.
-Sinek is great fun to read, knows a good story when he tells it, and offers a multi-leveled view of questions of leadership and community.
+Sinek is great fun to read.
+He knows a good story when he finds one, tells it well, and offers a multi-leveled view of leadership and community.
 Leaders who want to build trust – and to shape a corporate culture in which trust is primary – will welcome his accessible, wise and colorful thoughts.

-Sinek also wrote the bestsellers Together Is Better, The Infinite Game and – with David Mead – Find Your Why.
-He is the presenter of three popular TED talks, Why Good Leaders Make You Feel Safe, How Great Leaders Inspire and How to Discover Your “Why” in Difficult Times.
+He is also the presenter of three highly popular TED talks, Why Good Leaders Make You Feel Safe, How Great Leaders Inspire and How to Discover Your “Why” in Difficult Times.

 Share this Story